prashishb/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a frontend library created by Facebook.
+You can use it to create user interfaces with reusable components and have it react with any data changes.
+It speeds up the process of user interactions with DOM elements by giving your a virtual DOM where you can tell which elements you want to render and it will do just that.
+It will react when data changes and update the DOM on its own.

 1. Describe component state.

+    React component has a state object where you store data.
+When this data is changed, the component re-renders.

 1. Describe props.

+    Props are information you pass to another component and helps keep your code DRY.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+    Side effect is anything that affects something outside of the scope of the function being executed.
+The effect hook lets you execute a side effect in components after render:

+      useEffect(() => {
+        setState(props);
+        }, [props])